Little Rock Legal Malpractice Lawyers

 Clients trust Bailey & Greer, PLLC, to represent them in Arkansas legal malpractice cases

 You trust your lawyer to fully represent your interests and to have the competence to handle your case.
 Sometimes, it’s clear that the lawyer made a mistake.
 Oftentimes, you need to review what happened if you lost a case with another law office to determine if a mistake was made.
 The Little Rock legal malpractice attorneys at Bailey & Greer, PLLC, work aggressively to understand if your prior lawyer failed to protect your interests.
 If so, we demand full compensation for your financial losses.
-To make an appointment, call us at 901-475-7434 or fill out our contact form.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, to make an appointment, call us at 501-213-1512 or fill out our contact form.